denismakogon/denismakogon.github.io/_posts/2022-06-14-introduction-to-project-panama-part-2-simplified-variadic-functions.markdown

 ## Introduction

-This article explores Java native variadic functions using the Foreign Function and Memory API (Project Panama).
+This article explores Java native variadic functions using the Foreign Function & Memory API (Project Panama).

 ## C Variadic Functions in Java

 ### Part 1 recap

 The purpose of [Part 1]({{ '/openjdk/panama/2022/05/30/introduction-to-project-panama-part-1.html' | relative_url }})
-was to make an introduction to the Foreign Function and Memory API.
+was to introduce the Foreign Function & Memory API.
 As a practical task, Part 1 shows you how to implement a downcall to the C _printf_ function using corresponding API classes:
-* **SymbolLookup** -- to lookup a native function memory address.
+* **SymbolLookup** -- Looking up a native function memory address.
-* **FunctionDescriptor** -- to declare a Java-based function descriptor containing a return value and argument layouts that correspond to the original signature in C.
+* **FunctionDescriptor** -- Declaring a Java-based function descriptor containing a return value and argument layouts that correspond to the original signature in C.
-* **Linker** -- to create from a function descriptor and its native function address a (Java) method handle wrapping the native function
+* **Linker** -- Creating a method handle wrapping the native function from a function descriptor and its native function address.
-* **MemorySession** -- for native memory segment allocation and de-allocation.
+* **MemorySession** -- Allocating and de-allocating native memory segments.

 ### Revisiting C _printf_ Java implementation

 [Part 1]({{ '/openjdk/panama/2022/05/31/introduction-to-project-panama-part-1.html' | relative_url }}) contains a simplified implementation of a downcall to the C _printf_ function in Java.
-That code did not implement a key feature -- C variadic arguments for the _printf_ function.
+But that code did not implement a key feature -- C variadic arguments for the _printf_ function.
 The absence of variadic arguments made the C _printf_ implementation looks like the _PrintStream::println_ method rather than the _PrintStream::printf_ method from the Java standard library.

-The key difference between _PrintStream::println_ and _PrintStream::printf_ is the support of varargs in the latter, i.e., the _PrintStream::println_ is a simplified version of _PrintStream::printf_.
+The key difference between _PrintStream::println_ and _PrintStream::printf_ is the support of varargs in the latter, meaning the _PrintStream::println_ is a simplified version of _PrintStream::printf_.

-For the sake of simplicity, the “Hello World” example in part 1 did not implement the variadic contract for the C _printf_ function.
+For the sake of simplicity, the “Hello World” example in Part 1 did not implement the variadic contract for the C _printf_ function.
-This article will explain how to invoke from Java a native C variadic function (downcall) using the Foreign Function and Memory API.
+This article will explain how to invoke from Java a native C variadic function (downcall) using the Foreign Function & Memory API.

 ### Variadic functions, variadic arguments